The Secret History of Salvador, Bahia: Caramuru and the City’s Early Day

 "Warhafftige Abbildung von Einnehmung der Statt S. Salvator in der Baya des Todos los Santos", Meteren, Emmanuel van (1633) - This handsome view depicts a Dutch fleet in the Baya de Todos los Sanctos attacking the town of San Salvador and the Portuguese merchant fleet in 1625.
 The buildings are clustered on the crest of the bay with four major forts protecting the harbor.
 A key below identifies 24 important sites.
 San Salvador was Brazil's main sea port and a major center of the sugar industry and the slave trade.
 This view is from Van Meteren's important History of the Netherlands.

-This beautiful view shows a Dutch fleet in the Bay of All Saints attacking the city of San Salvador and the Portuguese merchant fleet in 1625.
-The buildings are clustered on the crest of the bay, with four main forts protecting the harbour.
-A key below identifies 24 important sites.
-São Salvador was Brazil’s main port and an important centre for the sugar industry and the slave trade.
-This view is from Van Meteren’s important History of the Netherlands.
+This beautiful view depicts a Dutch fleet in the Bay of Todos os Santos attacking the city of San Salvador and the Portuguese merchant fleet in 1625.
+The buildings are clustered along the crest of the bay, with four main forts protecting the harbour.
+A key below identifies 24 key locations.
+São Salvador was Brazil’s main seaport and an important centre for the sugar industry and the slave trade.
+This view is taken from Van Meteren’s important *History of the Netherlands*.

 Navios à vela portugueses (caravelas) do século XV ao XVII - Azulejos tradicionais portugueses pintados em Lisboa, Portugal